-Following an official opening in June 2018, the Ballybrack Valley Shared Use Pedestrian and Cycle track has been well received by the local population.
+With a successful official opening in June 2018, the Ballybrack Valley Shared Use Pedestrian and Cycle track has been well received by the local population.

 "What a joy and relief from the incessant traffic.
 This path is a gem in the heart of Douglas"